 I will give you a Douglass Hanly Moir (DHM) Pathology referral for any routine antenatal pathology tests not done already by your referring doctor.
 Often your referring doctor will have done all or some of these routine pregnancy tests.
 We will need to check for anaemia, iron stores, blood group, red cell antibodies, rubella immunity, syphilis, HIV, hepatitis B, hepatitis C, chicken pox immunity, thyroid function and urinary infection.
 Some women require extra tests because of their past or obstetric medical history.

-If you wish, I also will give you a referral for a nuchal translucency scan (NTS) or the new non-invasive prenatal test (NIPT) as appropriate to check for kartotype abnormalities in your baby.
+I will discuss the options for Down syndrome screening.
+Some women elect to have no screening.
+Most women elect to have the NIPT.
+Very few have the NTS.
+I will give you the necessary referral according to your preference.
 If you choose to have a NTS I will give you a DHM referral for a special blood test to be done a few days prior to increase the accuracy.
 I recommend the NTS be done at a specialist pregnancy ultrasound unit because of their greater accuracy.
-This could be the San Ultrasound for Women (Ultrasound Care), the Hills Ultrasound for Women or Sydney Ultrasound for Women.
+This could be the San Ultrasound for Women (Ultrasound Care) or Sydney Ultrasound for Women.

 Booking into the hospital

 I will advise you how to book into the hospital you plan to attend for your confinement.
 You can choose either Norwest Private Hospital, Bella Vista or the Sydney Adventist Hospital, Wahroonga.